tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 There's a reason developer documentation jobs pay more &mdash; the job involves a lot more difficulty and challenges, in addition to technical expertise.
 At the same time, it's just these challenges that make the job more interesting and rewarding.

+## Not an easy problem to solve

+The diversity and complexity of programming languages is not an easy problem to solve.
+To be a successful API technical writer, you'll need to incorporate at least a regular regiment of programming study &mdash; you always have to be learning to survive in this field.

+Fortunately, there are many helpful resources (my favorite being [Safari Books Online](http://www.safaribooksonline.com/)).
+If you can work in a couple of hours a day, you'll be surprised at the progress you can make.

+Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second nature, since these techniques are common across almost all programming languages.
+You'll also be equipped with a confidence that you can learn what you need to learn on your own (the hallmark of a good education).

+But in discussions with hiring managers looking to fill contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that "you can learn anything."

+The truth is that you can learn anything, but it may take a long time to do so.
+It can take years to learn Java programming, and you'll never get the kind of project experience that would give you the understanding that a full-time developer possesses.

 ## Techniques for learning code

 The difficulty of learning programming is probably the most strenuous aspect of API documentation.
 How much programming do you need to know?
 How much time do you spend learning to code?
 How much priority should you spend on learning technology?